Beyond Extraction: Contextualising Tabular Data for Efficient Summarisation by Language Models: Conclusions

+This study embarks on a rigorous exploration of the Retrieval-Augmented Generation (RAG) architecture's efficacy in tackling complex table queries within diverse policy documents.
+Through a meticulously crafted combination of model selection, dataset curation, and experimental design, we illuminate the intricacies of retrieving and comprehending information nestled within intricate tabular structures.

-The tabulated results, as expounded in the preceding section, cast a spotlight on the transformative impact of our methodological interventions.
-The traditional pipeline, albeit proficient in handling text queries, revealed inherent limitations when confronted with the labyrinthine structures of complex tables.
-The introduction of a strategy involving separate extraction and context enrichment of tabular data ushered in a palpable surge in accuracy.
-This nuanced approach not only fortified the handling of table-related inquiries but also bore testament to the intrinsic challenges posed by these intricate structures.
+Our findings, meticulously outlined in the prior section, shed light on the transformative potential of our proposed methodological interventions.
+While traditional pipelines prove adept at handling text-based queries, they stumble when navigating the labyrinthine complexities of complex tables.
+Our strategy, introducing separate extraction and context enrichment for tabular data, fosters a significant upward trajectory in accuracy metrics.
+This nuanced approach not only bolsters the system's ability to handle table-related inquiries but also unveils the inherent challenges posed by these intricate structures.

-The zenith of our endeavours lay in the integration of advanced language models, exemplified by the Llama-2-chat model\cite{llama-2} within the RAG\cite{RAG} architecture and the subsequent parsing of enriched data through the Chat-GPT 3.5 API.
-This synergistic fusion catapulted the accuracy metrics to unprecedented heights, especially in the realm of complex table queries.
-The observed improvements underscore the nuanced understanding achieved through context enrichment and advanced language model integration, heralding a paradigm shift in the domain of information retrieval.
+The pinnacle of our work lies in the elegant integration of advanced language models within the RAG framework.
+Employing the Llama-2-chat model within the RAG architecture and subsequently parsing enriched data through the Chat-GPT 3.5 API results in a synergistic fusion that propels accuracy metrics to previously unattainable levels, particularly for complex table queries.
+These observed improvements highlight the profound understanding achieved through context enrichment and advanced language model integration, signaling a paradigm shift in the domain of information retrieval.

-Our journey is not merely an exploration of improved accuracy but an affirmation of the potential for innovation within the realms of natural language processing and information retrieval.
-As we reflect upon the outcomes, it becomes evident that the proposed approach not only augments the current state of affairs but also lays a foundation for future advancements.
+However, our journey transcends mere improvements in accuracy.
+It serves as a powerful testament to the boundless potential for innovation within natural language processing and information retrieval.
+As we meticulously navigate the landscape of our findings, it becomes readily apparent that this proposed approach not only augments the current state of the art but also lays the groundwork for future advancements in information retrieval systems.
+By shedding light on the efficacy of context-aware language models and RAG architectures in tackling complex table queries, we pave the way for a future where information retrieval systems effectively bridge the gap between human cognition and the intricate structures of data.